FraneCal/proxy-checker-script/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas for improvements or encounter any issues, feel free to open an issue or submit a pull request.
+If you have ideas for improvements or encounter any issues, feel free to contribute.